cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-ethereum.md

 Ethereum
 ========

-Ethereum is an open-source, public, distributed computing that "runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third-party interference" [@hid-sp18-506-EthereumOrg].
+Ethereum is an open-source, public, distributed computing that ``runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third-party interference'' [@hid-sp18-506-EthereumOrg].

 A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a